2022 Arizona Superintendent of Public Instruction election: Recount

 On December 5, 2022, following election certification, Secretary of State Katie Hobbs petitioned the Maricopa County Superior Court to initiate a recount for the Superintendent of Public Instruction election.
 On the same day, Maricopa County Superior Court Judge Timothy J. Thomason ordered for the recount to begin.
-Although, Superintendent Kathy Hoffman had already conceded the election, the recount proceeded as the margin between the two candidates was 0.35%, which falls in the threshold to trigger an automatic recount.
+Although Hoffman had already conceded the election, the recount proceeded as the margin between the two candidates was 0.35%, which falls in the threshold to trigger an automatic recount.

-On December 29, Judge Timothy Thomason announced the results of the recount, confirming Tom Horne as the winner with an increased margin of 9,188 votes.
+On December 29, Thomason announced the results of the recount, confirming Horne as the winner with an increased margin of 9,188 votes.